Espresso

 ## Example Solutions

-Espresso is designed to support institutional applications such as stablecoins, tokenized assets, and payment networks.
+Espresso is designed to support institutional applications such as collateral management, stablecoins, tokenized assets, and payment networks.

 ### Stablecoin Issuance